rubik/hydroconf/README.md

 }
 ```

-If you compile and execute the program (in the same directory where the `config`
+If you compile and execute the program (making sure the executable is in the
-directory is), you will see the following:
+same directory where the `config` directory is), you will see the following:

 ```sh
 $ ./your-executable